browserengineering/book/book/animations.md

 your browser)

-Visually, it looks more or less identical[^animation-curve] to the JavaScript animation.
+Visually, it looks more or less identical[^animation-curve] to the Java animation.
 But since the browser *understands* the animation, it can optimize how the animation is run.
 For example, since `opacity` only affects `SaveLayer` commands that end up in the draw display list, the browser knows that this animation does not